• Skip to primary navigation

 I experimented with all kinds of juices and mixtures but kept coming back to this for its interesting mix of flavors, low calories, and overall refreshing taste.
 Cardamom and salt really pull through in making this a taste tantalizing beverage that feels like an indulgent cocktail.

-If you’ve never done this before, I’m sure you’ll be surprised more than once by the calories in some of your favorites.
-It just makes you more aware so that you can start making more conscious decisions about what you choose to eat and drink.
-I did this with the MyFitnessPal app on my phone years ago and was astounded at how many calories I was drinking each day.
-I don’t even drink soda and somehow drinks and smoothies were a big chunk of my daily calorie intake.
+I did this with an app on my phone years ago and was astounded at how many calories I was drinking each day.
+I don’t even drink soda, yet somehow drinks and smoothies were a big chunk of my daily calorie intake.
 This is when I started making an effort to add protein to my smoothies so they could really serve as a meal and cut back on juices.
-I also started really enjoying the heavy foods I was eating more since I knew how much of a treat and splurge they were.
+I also started really enjoying the heavy foods I was eating more since I knew how much of a treat they were.

 No shaker or drink strainer needed and you don’t even really need to measure as you start dumping things into your glass. you won’t get any rewards for preciseness here since the drink is truly pretty forgiving.